How to Do Disney World for Free (or Very Little Money)

 If you take the monorail back to the Contemporary Resort, there is a dock there with boats that travel between the Contemporary, the Wilderness Lodge and Fort Wilderness.
 The Wilderness Lodge is an especially neat place to explore because every hour, "Old Faithful," a geyser imitating the one in Yellowstone National Park shoots off.

 There are other lakes and other boats for explorers to discover.
 Any resort that's located on the water should have boat transportation.
-And to get to different resorts not accessible by your current boat, take a bus to any theme park gate or Downtown Disney, and take another bus to the resort to which you are trying to get.
+And to get to different resorts not accessible by your current boat, take a bus to any theme park gate or Disney Springs, and take another bus to the resort to which you are trying to get.

 Back to the Future